 How do we manage umbilical hernia:

 It is important to understand the mechanism of hernia, or why hernia happens.
 Think about a water pipe burst.
-There are two factors that play a part.
-One is either weakness of the wall of the pipe or second is the pressure in that area exceeded the strength capacity.
-Same thing happens for hernia.
-The weakness of the surrounding muscle or connective tissue due to may be aging, or strain in the area, or injury can lead to organs protruding through that weakened area.
+Two factors play a part.
+One is either the weakness of the wall of the pipe or the second is the pressure in that area exceeding the strength capacity.
+The same thing happens for hernia.
+The weakness of the surrounding muscle or connective tissue due to aging, strain in the area, or injury can lead to organs protruding through that weakened area.

 What we target in treatment are exactly the two factors that lead to hernia.
 Strengthening the weakened ( cannot strengthen connective tissue or ligaments or fascia) and teaching you to manage the intraabdominal pressure through various techniques.